sendwithus/vic-startup-jobs/link_checker/README.md

 A bash script to quickly 'test' the URLs in the jobs listing.

-The only dependencies are at least curl 6.5.1 and bash 4, and gnu coreutils' sort.
+The only dependencies are at least cURL version 6.5.1 and bash version 4.
 This means it's really likely that you don't have to do anything special to run this script, it probably already works on your system.

 Usage
 =========